Timniem/RNA_outlier_dectection_internship/docs/rna_outlier_docs/docs/dashboard.md

 # Panel Dashboard

-To install the dashboard follow the same steps as shown in Quick start in [Pipeline](pipeline.md).
+For requirements check the dashboard_env.txt added to the outlier_analysis_dashboard folder.

 If the dashboard is run on a computing cluster, you want to forward the chosen port to a local machine.